tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - Infrastructure as Code is in general better than scripted environment builds
 - Hybrid environments where immutability doesn't make sense still need Infrastructure as Code
 - In environments where immutability makes sense Immutable Infrastructure and/or Immutable Delivery is the most consistent way to build a delivery pipeline

+**The difference between Immutable Infrastructure and Immutable Delivery is:**
+- In the first, you still build up the structure in your laptop and the CI loop and then you create an immutable (maybe Amazon) image for delivery.
+Netflix invented that model.
+- In the second, all of the infrastructure is immutable at development time.
+We see people do this with Docker.

 #### Rundeck